 In the case of the EU, we believe the stagnate economy can be blamed on huge burdens on taxation, including personal income tax, business corporate tax and property tax.
 The staggering taxation obligation has resulted in multinationals setting up offshore firms based in Luxembourg, Ireland and the Netherlands, the lowest tax rates within the bloc, for trading internally.
 Although this structure has been controversial amongst politicians and the media, from a business point of view, we believe that the heavily taxed system is not sustainable for the business as a whole in the long term and will need to be reformed.

 Offshore companies are more likely to be accepted for financing if it is a holding structure that controls a number of subsidiaries.
 This, in other words, means that the company holds assets, whether tangible or intangible, for pledging them as collateral for securing the funds at a relatively low rate.
 The practice has been commonly used by a variety of published companies listed on the Hong Kong Stock Exchange.

 The information that contains in this article is general information and should not be construed as legal advice.
 The use of information in this article is not a substitute for the advice of a legal advisor.

-Please click here to start your incorporation process with us.
-We provide online incorporation services in more than 15 offshore jurisdictions.
+We offer online company formation in more than 20 jurisdictions with a click, please click here for the online formation process.
 Not only do we offer offshore incorporation but also any company formation-related services, for example, business consulting services on international trade, market entry solutions, immigration and far beyond.